Home Garden Organic Compost and Mulch

 compost in as little as thirty days.
 Left to nature, a compost heap can take

-from several months to a year to completely decompose.
-The byproduct of active
+from several months to a year or more, to completely decompose.
+The

-become so hot, that it ignites.
-It commonly occurs in large, town or industrial
+pile can actually become so hot, that it ignites.
+This occurs in large, town

 If you are not using a composter